lucytweed/Olivine-Minor-Elements/README.md

 # Olivine-Minor-Elements
-Cambridge University Part III project.
+Cambridge University Part III project 2013-2014.
 Investigating if minor element concentrations (Principally looking at Ni and Mn) of olivines in primitive Icelandic basalts can be used to constrain source mantle lithology.

 Project involves data collection for 4 different eruptions on Iceland.
 Samples collected in Iceland during Summer 2013.
 Major and minor element compositions measured by elctron probe in Cambridge.